-The following Local Area Working Group meetings were held:
+The following local area working group meetings were held:

 - November 7, 2022 (Central); November 8, 2022 (South); and November 9, 2022 (North).
 The purpose of the meeting was to provide an update on the revised purpose and need; provide an overview of conceptual alternatives, Level 1 screening process, and public comments received to date; and discuss feedback heard from constituents. - May 9, 2023 (North); May 10, 2023 (Central); and May 11, 2023 (South).
-The purpose of the meeting was to provide an update on the results of the screening process, listen to comments, answer questions, and facilitate a transfer of information between the EIS team and community groups.
+The purpose of the meeting was to provide an update on the results of the screening process, listen to comments, answer questions, and facilitate a transfer of information between the EIS team and community groups. - October 12, 2023 (North); October 12, 2023 (Central); and October 11, 2023 (South).
+The purpose of the meeting was to provide an overview of the Draft EIS, listen to comments, answer questions, and facilitate a transfer of information between the EIS team and community groups.

-6.6.5 Other Public Outreach
+6.6.6 Other Public Outreach

-Additional outreach activities have been occurring throughout the EIS process; some examples are listed below.
+Additional outreach activities have been conducted throughout the EIS process; some examples are listed below.

 - Social media.
-UDOT provided project updates and posted notifications of public meetings and comment periods on Facebook, Twitter, and Instagram to reach members of the public who do not receive email notifications. - Frequently asked questions and public comments.
-At the end of the two public comment periods for formal scoping and alternatives development and screening, UDOT posted all public comments received as appendices in the documentation.
-UDOT also produced responses to frequently asked questions during each comment period directly on the project website.
+UDOT provided project updates and posted notifications of public meetings and comment periods on Facebook, X (formerly Twitter), and Instagram to reach members of the public who do not receive email notifications. - Frequently asked questions and public comments.
+At the end of the two public comment periods for formal scoping and alternatives development and screening, UDOT posted all public comments received as appendices in the EIS.
+UDOT also produced responses to frequently asked questions during each comment period directly on the project website (i15eis.udot.utah.gov).
 Emails were sent notifying the public when the materials were posted on the project website. - Scoping summary reports posted on the project website.
-In June 2022, UDOT posted the Scoping Summary Report and sent an email to the project email list to notify stakeholders that the report was available for review. - Notice of Intent.
+In June 2022, UDOT posted the Scoping Summary Report (2022) and sent an email to the project email list to notify stakeholders that the report was available for review. - Notice of Intent.
 The NOI was published in the Federal Register and posted on the project website. - Open-house materials.
-Materials used in the scoping open houses and in the release of the Alternatives Development and Screening Report were posted on the project website. - Stakeholder meetings.
-At key project milestones, UDOT held meetings with various stakeholder groups to obtain information, provide a project update, and share information about the information released at that milestone.
+Materials used in the scoping open houses and the release of the Alternatives Development and Screening Report were posted on the project website (i15eis.udot.utah.gov). - Stakeholder meetings.
+At key project milestones, UDOT held meetings with various stakeholder groups to obtain information, provide a project update, and share details about the information released at that milestone.